 Cardioversion — If you have an unresolved heart rhythm rate in your atria, this procedure will shock your heart back into normal rhythm.
 It will be done after medication is administered and, typically, after a transesophageal echocardiogram is performed.

-Radiofrequency ablation — During this minimally invasive interventional procedure a physician guides a narrow tube (catheter) to the predetermined area of your heart where the misfired signals are occurring.
+Catheter ablation — During this minimally invasive interventional procedure a physician guides a narrow tube (catheter) to the predetermined area of your heart where the misfired signals are occurring.
 A probe at the tip of the catheter uses radiofrequency energy to eliminate (ablate) the tissue causing the misfiring.
+A catheter ablation is a treatment option to address heartbeat irregularities and can possibly eliminate long-term use of blood thinner medications.

 Implantable cardioverter-defibrillator (ICD) — This device is designed to shock your heart back into a normal sinus rhythm when it is beating irregularly or too slowly.